debadeepta/vnla/code/README.md

 ### 1. Download Matterport3D dataset

 Request access to the dataset [here](https://niessner.github.io/Matterport/).
-Training and testing our models do not require running the simulator in graphics mode.
-So you only need to download the `house_segmentations` portion of the dataset.
+Training and testing our models only require downloading the `house_segmentations` portion of the dataset.
 Unzip the files so that `<Matterdata>/v1/scans/<scanId>/house_segmentations/panorama_to_region.txt` are present.

 Running in graphics mode is still useful for debugging and visualizing the agent behavior.
 You need to download the `matterport_skybox_images` portion and unzip the files so that `<Matterdata>/v1/scans/<scanId>/matterport_skybox_images/*.jpg` are present.